 Description

-The c4m tall granite war memorial stands in the churchyard of St John’s Church (demolished).
-It takes the form of a small wheel-head cross with a moulded foot, raised on a corniced pedestal.
-The pedestal is square on plan with a moulded base, and stands on two sandstone steps.
+The Escomb War Memorial is a granite structure approximately 4 meters tall, located in the churchyard of the now-demolished St John’s Church.
+It features a small wheel-head cross with a moulded foot, which is raised on a corniced pedestal.
+The pedestal is square in shape with a moulded base and is set upon two sandstone steps.

-The memorial stands in a small square enclosure defined by a low stone kerb which supports an ornamental wrought iron railing.
+The memorial is enclosed within a small square area defined by a low stone kerb, which supports an ornamental wrought iron railing.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.